SecurityLogMiner/log-collection-documentation/PRD.md

 ## Technical Architecture and Choices

-The service running on the client machin will be written in Rust
+The service running on the client machine will be written in Rust.
+The interface for client machines will be written using Tauri, another Rust-based project.

-## Technology Choices
+The reason for Rust being its ability to write and compile to multiple operating systems.
+Along with its platform versatility, Rust's *cargo* command line tool has options for testing and documentation generation.

+Tauri makes GUI creation simple.
+Given its cross-platform compatibility, due to it being written in Rust, just makes sense.

+The service running on the server will be a mix of languages, such as Terraform, bash, Python, and Rust if needed.
+A relational database will be used, with options left open to the user for integration with ElasticSearch if they choose.

+The website providing the user signup, software distribution, and documentation will use Svelte.

 <a href="#table-of-contents" style="font-size: smaller;">back to top</a>